chickenPopcorn/EqEq/src/README.md

   when its: **green** and **comments are resolved**
 7. `git branch -d [yourhandle]-add-fancy-new-builtin`
 8. back to step #1 with for **new branch name**

+### Collaborating in Branches

+How do I work with someone else's in-progress branch, `tianci-cool-feature`?
+1. ensure you're in a clean repo: `git status` _(should output nothing)_
+2. ensure your laptop's updated: `git fetch --all`
+3. **start your own branch**, eg: for `myusername-cool-feature` do:
+   `git checkout -b myusername-cool-feature origin/tianci-cool-feature`

+Now just continue with a normal ["Code in Branches"](#code-in-branches) process.

 ## Building & Testing